 Why Chinese Symbolism is WONDERFUL

 For many, it offers a connection to something more complex or greater than ourselves and is probably a big part of why people are drawn to internal arts as opposed to training in something like CrossFit, boxing, or MMA.

 Additionally, concepts like internal strength and movement of chi are incredibly complex and humans lack the vocabulary to describe the internal process or effects.
 Symbolism in this context means “metaphor.”

-And more obvious, why is Chinese symbolism MADDENING
+And more obviously, why is Chinese symbolism MADDENING

 Larger concepts seem to get lost in these Eastern traditions when we try to reduce concepts to a mechanistic viewpoint.
 It is no one’s fault.
 We are trying to get a movement right and are hindered without explicit instruction.
 Also, symbolism almost demands a one-on-one student-teacher relationship because metaphoric implications can get lost in books, workshops, and internet discussion forums.

 Two Benefits of Trying to Understand Chinese Symbolism

 By embracing the non-exact science of symbolism we give ourselves room to experiment and understand rather than being given direct answers that may or may not be correct.

 1. Learning to address situations as a whole

 Let’s start with the excerpt taken from an excellent article on symbolism: